CORE VIRTUES FOUNDATION

 Glendon, Mary Ann and David Blankenhorn.
 Seedbeds of Virtue: Sources of Competence, Character, and Citizenship in American Society.
 Madison Books, 1995.

-The best single anthology of articles on this subject from scholars in law, public policy, sociology, and theology.
-An excellent introduction to the topic from various disciplinary perspectives.
+The best single anthology of articles on a topic not frequently explored: what in American history and society are the resources for cultivating virtue, character and citizenship?
+Articles from scholars in law, public policy, sociology, and theology.
+An excellent introduction to the topic of what in our national infrastructure supports virtue; told from various disciplinary perspectives.

 Himmelfarb, Gertrude.
 The Demoralization of Society: From Victorian Virtues to Modern Values.
 Alfred A. Knopf, 1995.